 Incision of External Hemorrhoids

 When an external hemorrhoid gets irritated and clots (thrombosed, or clotted, hemorrhoid), a doctor may relieve your pain by removing the contents of the clot.
-The doctor will use a medicine to numb the anal area (local anesthetic) and then will make a small incision to drain the clot.
+The doctor will use a medicine to numb the anal area (local anesthetic).
+Then he or she will make a small incision to drain the clot.

 This will probably give you immediate and long-lasting relief from the intense pain.